xuanzee/py_type_game/README.md

-### Create a typing game where one types a word and the corresponding picture appears for a toddler.
+### Create a typing game for toddlers where one types a word and the corresponding picture appears.